Liverpool's summer transfer window: Contract renewals dominate but did Reds do enough?

 Editors' Picks

-The Reds finish the summer having added only one new face to their squad, with Ibrahima Konate joining from RB Leipzig back in May.
+The Reds finished the summer having added only one new face to their squad, with Ibrahima Konate joining from RB Leipzig back in May.

 Out, meanwhile, went the likes of Gini Wijnaldum and Xherdan Shaqiri, as well as fringe players such as Marko Grujic and Harry Wilson.